A75G/docker-templates/.github/ISSUE_TEMPLATE/docker-request.md

 ---
-name: Docker Request
+name: Docker request
 about: Request Docker Templates
-title: ''
+title: "[Request]"
-labels: ''
+labels: request
-assignees: ''
+assignees: A75G

 ---

+* Docker Link:

+And/or

+* Git Link: